 Here are a few common ways an organization benefits from implementing a sales engagement platform:

 Sales engagement platforms help teams automate trivial processes by setting up templates, schedules, and sequences using disparate sales tools.
 These messages can often be customized and personalized on the spot or sent as-is, depending on the sales team's goals.
 The advantage of using software for sales engagement comes with real-time messaging across platforms to allow sales members to reply quickly—never missing a potential sale because of a delayed response.
+It also gives reps the opportunity to use templates that have worked, to build a scalable and repeatable process.

-These platforms also integrate with sales tools, such as CRMs, Outlook, phone, SMS, and social media to keep sales teams organized and on top of competitive landscapes.
+Sales engagement platforms also integrate with sales tools, such as CRMs, Outlook, phone, SMS, and social media to keep sales teams organized and on top of competitive landscapes.
 By accumulating and organizing these tools in one area, it unlocks a massive competitive advantage over organizations whose sales teams don't operate with clear vision and tasking across platforms.

 Sales team members can place their prospects in specific sequences and work through a list of tasks that involve initiating, engaging, and closing sales.